Faculty and Staff

 - Researchers and those who work in research labs should continue to follow direction provided by the Research and Technology Transfer Office in addition to national and state health guidelines.

-- University travel is not permitted, except for travel paid through a research contract or by an external source.
-Any exceptions must be approved by the provost or a vice president and must follow CDC guidelines.
+- University travel is not permitted, except for travel paid through a research contract or an external source.
+The provost or a vice president may authorize travel exceptions that are deemed to be essential to support and enhance critical university initiatives.
+All travel must follow CDC guidelines.

 If You Feel Sick